xXAnanasXx/A-Killer-Story/README.md

 To play without any contraints go to my web server hosting my game [A-Killer-Story](https://a-killer-story.vercel.app/) If the canvas is oversized, don't hesitate to reduce the global window size.

+## Disclaimer
+For the best experience, this game is optimized for a frame rate of 360.15 fps.
+While movement speed is adjusted for compatibility across different configurations, environmental animations may vary.

 ## Local Installation
 To install and run the project locally, follow these steps: